GROW NOURISH HEAL

 Contamination OCD

-A subtype of OCD is characterized by the suffers who are concerned that one of the items that they see is unacceptable unclean and will cause other things to be unclean.
+This subtype of OCD is characterized by the sufferers who are concerned that one of the items that they see is unacceptably unclean and will cause other things to be unclean.
 They fear that they will become unclean and they are going to be responsible for other things getting dirty or contaminated.

 Some items that are triggers for contamination OCD suffer include: